 - If you are sick.
 (If I get sick, then I have to reschedule everyone!)

 - If you don’t like deep pressure during your massages: We offer DEEP tissue massages, and if you don’t like it deep, it makes the session impossibly hard for us to hold up our entire body weight the whole time.

-- If you weigh less than 140 pounds (Please make sure that you weigh at least 140 pounds if you expect to receive an Ashiatsu session- otherwise you are probably going to receive more Ashi-Thai moves, which are great for your range of motion, mobility/flexibility, and posture for pain relief.)
+- If you weigh less than 140 pounds (Please make sure that you weigh at least 140 pounds if you expect to receive an Ashiatsu session- otherwise you are probably going to receive more Range of Motion, Stretch Therapy and Thai moves, which are great for your range of motion, mobility/flexibility, and posture for pain relief.)
 Again, we don’t’ want to do a 60 minute long pull up to hold our weight up off of you during Ashiatsu sessions because your frame is smaller than our own.
 This work isn’t for everyone, and our feet don’t always fit on petite frames (they don’t call us Sasquatches for nothing!)
 The bigger your muscles and your structure, then better.

 - If you are under 18 years old.
 We do not work on children – this style of massage is too specialized to be a novelty for your kids to try.

 - If you’ve had a Botox, saline, nerve block, epidural, corticosteroid, even birth control shot within the last 6 weeks.
 Even if you’ve had a trigger point injection – 6 weeks out.